SSWConsulting/SSW.Rules.Content/rules/work-in-vertical-slices/rule.md

   - the-team-do-you-encourage-multi-skilled-teams-by-leaving-your-comfort-zone
 created: 2023-02-22T04:02:12.393Z
 guid: d85ead8c-9a6b-4715-b798-e3db535604f8
 ---

 As a Software Developer you will work with both **frontend** and **backend**.
 When working in teams, it is common to split the work into what people's strong suits are.
 This can be beneficial but it comes with a flaw of not helping developers strengthen their weaker skills.

-Let's look at a way to help strengthen your team memebrs weaker skills...
+Let's look at a way to help strengthen your team members weaker skills...

 <!--endintro-->